kyliehuch/DSNN_weight_distrib/README.md

 # DSNN WEIGHT DISTRIBUTION ANALYSIS
-Weight distribution analysis of two deep spiking neural networks built using the SpykeTorch tool.
+Code for the weight distribution analysis of deep spiking neural networks built using the SpykeTorch tool.

 DSNNs Analyzed: